justsml/blog/functional-javascript-with-composition.md

 `^^^ Code from a real-life app.`

-> I try imagine my code as a series of interchangable 'pathways' - aka composing (chaining) functions.
+> **TIP:** Imagine your code as a series of interchangable 'pathways' - where each 'pathway' is a sequence of pure function calls.

 Intent & flow must be fairly obvious.

+1. Functions should be laid out 'flat' with clear unoriginal names - .
+  * Nesting functions in closures allows for a lot of bad patterns
+  * Testing is now a nightmare.
+  *
+  in a single file  un-nested, named functions!
 If your logic is 3 levels deep, nevermind across 3 files, you've lost 90% of "developers."
 Good APIs are easily understood & implemented.
 The Best APIs are built atop a stack of good APIs.